 Ron, who is in glory now was raised in Fort Smith, Arkansas, and in his adult years while living in the Dallas, Texas area maintained the family farm near Fort Smith.
-When time permitted he, his wife Kaye and their 3 children often spent vacation time on the farm, relaxing by hunting, fishing and spending quality family time together.
+When time permitted he, his wife Kaye and their three children often spent vacation time on the farm relaxing by hunting, fishing and spending quality family time together.

-He surrendered to vocational ministry at a young age following his spiritual conversion at First Baptist Church Fort Smith and attended seminary at Southwestern Baptist Theological Seminary.in the late 1950’s.
+He surrendered to vocational ministry at a young age following his spiritual conversion at First Baptist Church Fort Smith and attended seminary at Southwestern Baptist Theological Seminary in the late 1950’s.
 He began his preaching as pastor of a number of smaller churches where he also developed administrative skills.
 His largest and most significant pastorate was at MacArthur Boulevard Baptist Church in Irvin, Texas where he began in 1966.
-It was there the church experienced a Spirit led revival in 1972 which continued until 1975 when Ron was called into vocational evangelism He continued in itinerant evangelism for the next 26 years until his untimely death from pulmonary fibrosis in 2001.
+It was there the church experienced a Spirit-led revival in 1972 which continued until 1975 when Ron was called into vocational evangelism.
+He continued in itinerant evangelism for the next twenty-six years until his untimely death from pulmonary fibrosis in 2001.

 What a great object lesson the folks at First Baptist Fort Smith learned from their pastor that entire day.
 Each of us must make certain we are not the source of any quarrelsome attitude or the driving force behind any dissension of the brothers within the body of Christ.
-God clearly states in His Word in Proverbs 6:16-19 there are 7 things He hates and the 7th one on the list is, “he that soweth discord among brethren.”
-May that never be said of me.
+God clearly states in His Word in Proverbs 6:16-19 there are seven things He hates and the seventh one on the list is, “he that soweth discord among brethren.”
+May this never be said of me.